Skip to content

 This was an academic project, but I approached it like a real business problem: can we predict daily solar output accurately enough to be useful for grid planning?

 Traditional regression models struggle here because the relationships aren’t linear.
 A 10% increase in cloud cover doesn’t mean a 10% drop in output.
 It depends on cloud type, altitude, time of day, and a dozen other factors.
-Neural networks let the model learn those complex interactions instead of me trying to specify them manually.
+Neural networks figure out those relationships on their own.
+I don’t have to tell it that overcast mornings in winter behave differently from overcast mornings in summer.

 What I built